jmartsch/jquery-hoverZoom/README.txt

 Features
 --------
     * No need to click.
 Just hover over the images to enlarge them
-    * Animation of the image.
-No whitescreen as in most lightboxes
+    * Real Animation of the image.
+Not only animating a placeholder div as in most lightboxes
     * Support for image captions via alt attribute
     * Centering images in viewport
     * Scale image to fit in viewport
     * Options to control speed of animations
     * complete control of the style with css
     * 10 KB minified
-    * hoverIntent included and optional
+    * hoverIntent included as an option
-    * Debugging messages in Firebug
+    * Debugging messages
     * Free and Open Source

 Browser Support (tested versions)